On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Introduction

+While workload flexibility enables computer systems to exploit low-carbon energy, the potential for reducing carbon from carbon-aware spatiotemporal workload shifting ultimately depends on the variability in the carbon-intensity of energy across time and regions.
+In particular, temporally shifting workloads is less effective when a location, such as Mumbai, has few variations in carbon-intensity.
+Similarly, spatial shifting is less effective if the rank order of regions by carbon-intensity never changes, as shown in Figure~\ref{fig:intro-figures}(b).
+In this case, the optimal spatial shifting policy is simply to run the job in the lowest carbon region.
+Of course, external constraints beyond carbon-intensity, such as capacity constraints, latency requirements and privacy regulations, such as GDPR~\cite{gdpr}, may also affect spatial shifting decisions.

-Understanding and quantifying the potential for reducing carbon emissions at a global scale via spatiotemporal workload shifting given the constraints above is crucial for informing ongoing research efforts.
-While there has been preliminary work on quantifying carbon reductions for a small number of geographical regions and batch ML training jobs~\cite{mccallum,emma2,wait-awhile}, there has not been a comprehensive large-scale analysis that encompasses multiple types of workloads, a wide range of geographical regions across the earth, and various dimensions and degrees of workload flexibility.
+Understanding and quantifying the potential carbon reductions from spatiotemporal workload shifting is crucial for informing ongoing research efforts.
+While there has been preliminary work on this topic~\cite{mccallum,emma2,wait-awhile}, most analyses focus on a specific setting, e.g., batch ML training jobs, using a small number of geographical regions.
+Thus, the potential for reducing carbon with such approaches is not clear.

-To address the problem, we conduct a large-scale longitudinal analysis of historical carbon intensity data worldwide to quantify the upper-bound on the carbon reduction possible through temporal and spatial workload shifting.
-Our analysis includes traces of hourly average carbon intensity from 123 regions worldwide and covers a three year period from 2020 to 2022. \emph{The primary finding from our analysis is that the upper bound on carbon savings from spatiotemporal workload shifting is often modest, and that simple policies can yield most of the benefits.} Thus, contrary to conventional wisdom, i) carbon-aware spatial and temporal workload shifting is likely not a panacea for significantly reducing cloud platforms' carbon emissions, and ii) pursuing further research on sophisticated policies is likely to yield diminishing returns.
-We highlight many of the insights from our analysis below.
+To address the problem, we conduct a large-scale analysis of worldwide carbon-intensity data, while varying cloud workload characteristics, to quantify an upper bound on carbon reductions from spatiotemporal workload shifting.
+Our analyses use a carbon trace dataset that includes \regioncount regions worldwide, where each region's data includes hourly carbon-intensity over three years (2020--2022).
+We then quantify an upper bound on carbon reductions under ideal, unconstrained conditions, as well as analyze how simple practical constraints on workload flexibility affect these carbon reductions. \emph{Our primary finding is that while computer systems can reduce their carbon emissions using spatiotemporal workload shifting, the ideal carbon reductions are limited, and practical constraints in workload flexibility significantly reduce the ideal savings}.
+Thus, based on our analysis and contrary to conventional wisdom, we conclude that i) carbon-aware spatiotemporal workload shifting is likely not a panacea for significantly reducing cloud platforms' carbon emissions, and ii) sophisticated policies, in many cases, yield little additional benefits as compared to simple policies.
+Below, we distill the key points of our analysis.